-So long as the applicable NEO remains continuously employed with us through the applicable vesting date, fifty percent (50%) of the executive's performance-based options will vest upon a change of control or an IPO if the per share cash price received in connection with such change of control or the per share offering price in such IPO (each as defined in the 2016 Plan) is at least \$27.4068 (the "3x Options"), and the other fifty percent (50%) of the performance-based options will vest upon a change of control or an IPO if the per share cash price received in connection with such change of control or the per share offering price in such IPO is at least \$36.5424 (the "4x Options"), in each case as subject to adjustment as provided for in the 2016 Plan.
-This offering is expected to constitute an IPO for purposes of the 2016 Plan and the option award agreements.
+So long as the applicable NEO remains continuously employed with us through the applicable vesting date, fifty percent (50%) of the executive's performance-based options will vest upon a change of control or an IPO if the per share cash price received in connection with such change of control or the per share offering price in such IPO (each as defined in the 2016 Plan) is at least \$27.4068 (the "3x Options"), and the other fifty percent (50%) of the performance-based options will vest upon a change of control or an IPO if the per share cash price received in connection with such change of control or an IPO if the per share cash price received in connection with such change of control or the per share offering price in such IPO is at least \$36.5424 (the "4x Options"), in each case as subject to adjustment as provided for in the 2016 Plan.
+Our initial public offering constituted an IPO for purposes of the 2016 Plan and the option award agreements.

-Effective as of the consummation of this offering, the board of directors expects to amend the vesting schedule of such performance-based options to provide that the options would be eligible to vest if certain price per share targets based on the volume weighted average price calculated over each of two respective measurement periods of January 1, 2023 - March 31, 2023 and April 1, 2023 - June 30, 2023 were achieved during either measurement period.
+In connection with our initial public offering, the board of directors amended the vesting schedule of such performance-based options to provide that the options would be eligible to vest if certain price per share targets based on the volume weighted average price calculated over each of two respective measurement periods of January 1, 2023 - March 31, 2023 and April 1, 2023 - June 30, 2023 were achieved during either measurement period.
 The 3x Options would vest if a price per share target of \$27.4068 was achieved and the 4x Options would vest if a price per share target of \$36.5424 was achieved, in each case subject to the executive's continued service through the applicable vesting date(s); provided, that if the 5 trading day volume weighted average price ending on and including the last day of the first or second measurement period is less than 15% of the applicable price per share target, such 3x Options or 4x Options, as applicable, would not vest.
-In addition, notwithstanding the foregoing, in the event of a change in control (as defined in the 2016 Plan) prior to the end of the second measurement period, the options would vest if the price per share paid by the purchaser in connection with the change in control equals or exceeds the applicable price per share target, as determined by the compensation committee in its discretion.
+In addition, notwithstanding the foregoing, in the event of a change in control (as defined in the 2016 Plan) prior to the end of the second measurement period, the options would vest if the price per share target, as determined by the compensation committee in its discretion.